motiejus/wm/README.md

 - `make test` for tests with synthetic data.
 - `make test-rivers` for tests with real rivers.
 You may adjust the rivers and data source (e.g. use a different country instead of Lithuania) by changing the `Makefile` and the test files.
+Left as an exercise for the reader.

 Building the paper (pdf)
 ------------------------